majn/telegram-purple/README.md

   * A: This basically means your session has been terminated but the program doesn't handle terminated sessions properly yet.
-You have to clean the
-    $PURPLEDIR/telegram-purple/$PHONENUMBER directory to fix this issue.
+You have to clean the ~/.purple/telegram-purple/$PHONENUMBER directory to fix this issue.

-    For Arch Linux users you can find this directory in `/var/lib/bitlbee/purple/telegram-purple/`
+    For Arch Linux users that use Bitlbee you can find this directory in `/var/lib/bitlbee/purple/telegram-purple/`

 #### Group chat